 Introductory workshops for practicing teachers interested in Waldorf training at Antioch University

-Now enrolling for the fall 2017 session at Mountain Phoenix Community School in Wheat Ridge, CO
+Now enrolling for the 2017 session starting at Mountain Phoenix Community School in Wheat Ridge, CO on September 28th.

 Dear potential participants:

-Those of you expecting reimbursement from the Mountain Phoenix school, a $50 place – holding fee should be paid now (use the form directly below this paragraph).
-The full registration fee of $500 is due however on or before May 1, 2017, so that the program can hire faculty in a timely way.
-Those who have paid the $50 hold fee can deduct that amount from the registration fee.
+The full registration fee of $500 is due on or before May 1, 2017, so that the program can hire faculty in a timely way.
+(Late registration exceptions may be granted if any room left.)
 At time of registration we will ask that a payment plan be set up using a credit card, or that the Mountain Phoenix school contract with CfA for the amount to be paid for teachers attending Building Bridges.

 Meeting the needs of our students today requires new tools, insights and perspectives.
 Yet often teachers spend so many waking hours attending to the needs of their students, there is little time left for more than the daily preparation that is absolutely necessary in the moment.
 Many end up asking: How can I find the inner and outer resources to continue?
 How can I become a better teacher, especially a Waldorf teacher?